 Paid sick leave

-This, my friends, is exploitation of the desperate at its worst, because sadly there are people out there who will work for these ridiculous rates, and therefore exacerbate the problem further.
-I don’t need to tell you that many of musicians’ problems to earn a half-decent income are homemade, do I?
+This is exploitation of the desperate at its worst, because sadly there are people out there who will work for these ridiculous rates, and therefore exacerbate the problem further.
+In my view, many of musicians’ problems to earn a half-decent income are homemade.

 I have been a Musicians’ Union member since I began working as a music teacher in the UK, and I can tell you the currently recommended rate for private (i.e. self-employed) music teachers.
 It is £30 per hour (this figure was correct for 2014, when this article was published.
 We are now at £33/2017).
 This rate does not enable the teacher to lead a swanky lifestyle.
 It is set at a level that enables the teacher to earn the national average if things are going okay and the books are full (!), which they often are not.
 As I already mentioned, we are not taking that rate home, due to the massive amount of expenses every self-employed person is faced with.